 Fionn eased.
 The last of this morning's tension bled out of him.
 The small smile from before training—gone all day—was back.

 Moira set down the scraping blade and picked up a smaller one, the finishing knife, its edge worn bright from years of use.
 She held it out to Fionn.
+His eyes widened, shoulders lifting.
+She dipped her chin.
+Fionn scrambled up, taking the blade with both hands like it mattered.
+Like she'd given him something more than steel.

 She shifted to make room beside her at the rack.

-The shadow had grown colder.
 His legs ached with stillness.

-The second stroke caught.
-Peeled a clean strip from the hide, thin and translucent, curling away from the blade like old skin.
-Fionn's hands stilled.
-Then moved again, surer.
+Fionn's first stroke bunched the membrane instead of cutting it, skipping across the surface.
+Moira leaned close, her hand covering his, gentle on the adjustment.
+The second stroke caught, peeling a clean strip from the hide, thin and translucent, curling away from the blade like old skin.
+Fionn's hands stilled, then moved again, surer.

 She touched his shoulder once, then handed him another section of hide.
 Let him work it himself.